vijayakarumudi/edX-DEV217x-DevOps/docs/Module1Labs/HOL_Set-Up-MRP/edX-DEV217x-Lab1.md

 **5.** Now that we have the URL for the VSTS repo, we need to authenticate access to the Visual Studio Team Services personal access token.
 Follow the steps in this [link](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate) to create a personal access token (PAT).
 A PAT is a secure mechanism for controlling access to your VSTS account.
 (Alternatively, you can also authenticate using your using your username and password.)

-> **NOTE:** This Personal Access Token (PAT) will be used when interacting with the git repository from the command line.
+> This Personal Access Token (PAT) will be used when interacting with the git repository from the command line.
 Make sure you copy the token now.
 Visual Studio Team Services does not store it and you won't be able to see it again.

-> **NOTE:** It is strongly recommended to install the [Git Credential Manager for Mac or Linux](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux) or [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) to simplify authentication when using Git.
+> It is strongly recommended to install the [Git Credential Manager for Mac or Linux](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux) or [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) to simplify authentication when using Git.

 **6.** Clone the **PartsUnlimitedMRP** git repository located in GitHub onto your local machine: